keyboardpartner/HX3/LATEST/readme.md

 <b>Working releases for update with HX3 Remote application</b>

-Copy and unzip whole contents of this repo (full download link: https://github.com/heise/HOAX/archive/master.zip) to a new folder on your hard disk, for example E:\HX3\LATEST\.
+Copy and unzip single ZIP files or whole contents of this repo (full download link: https://github.com/heise/HOAX/archive/master.zip) to a new folder on your hard disk, for example E:\HX3\LATEST\.
 See http://wiki.keyboardpartner.de/index.php?title=HX3_Remote/Update_Application for details un update procedure.
+From 03/2015, ZIP files will contain all necessary files (including FPGA, AVR and ScanCores) plus appropriate HX3 Remote for mk3 as well as mk3 boards.

 ### Last Build

-* HX3 Remote: #3.72	.exe for Windows XP and up
+* HX3 Remote: #3.74	.exe for Windows XP and up
-* AVR:  #3.721      .hex and .eep files, latest firmware for AVR controller
+* AVR:  #3.74       .hex and .eep files, latest firmware for AVR controller
 * FPGA: #09012015   .bit configuration file for FPGA update
 * SCAN: #$14        .dat ScanCore files